ghoneycutt/puppet-module-hosts/README.md

 # Compatibility

-This module has been tested to work on the following systems with the latest Puppet v3, v3 with future parser, v4, v5 and v6.
-See `.travis.yml` for the exact matrix of supported Puppet and ruby versions.
+This module is built for use with Puppet versions 4, 5 and 6 with the ruby versions that they are packaged with.
+See `.travis.yml` for the exact matrix.
+The module is functionality tested with Vagrant and acceptance tests using beaker.
+Please see the `Vagrantfile` for a list of those platforms.

 It should work with any \*nix based system that uses `/etc/hosts`.
 It should also work with any system that the puppet `host` type supports.